GrosSlava/gaml-c/Documentation/LanguageStandard/3-Functions/02-FunctionImplementation.md

 	[4-Code]
 }
 ```
 1. In implementation new modifiers can't be added.
-Developer should list only function inputs and return from function declaration
+Developer should list only function inputs and returns from function declaration
 2. NAMESPACE is name of namespace from which this function is implemented. (optional)
 3. Name of function for implementation
 4. Function code